Optical-Quantum-Communication-Theory/openQKDsecurity/README.md

 - solver module (here two modules are used for the first and second step process to bound the key rate)
 - main iteration (which scans over range of specified parameters, or optimize over given optimizable parameters)

-The modules accepts and returns given inferfacing data formats (for details please refer to the user guide), and otherwise treat the other modules as decoupled black boxes, making swapping between modules convenient.
+The modules accepts and returns given interfacing data formats (for details please refer to the user guide), and otherwise treat the other modules as decoupled black boxes, making swapping between modules convenient.

 ## Current Status